bzw133/SHAARP.ml/docs/output.md

 The output panel occupies the major part of the graphical interface.
 The content shown on the panel depends on the selected functionality.
 The possible outputs for the various functionalities are detailed below.

+!!! note
-Note: Please click on `Update` on the top right corner after specifying the inputs for the changes to take place.
+	Please click on `Update` on the top right corner after specifying the inputs for the changes to take place.

 ### Set Material Properties